ammar977/Biased_Deepfake_Detectors/cross-efficient-vit/README.md

 ```

 **By default it assumes the availability of a txt file containing the videos relative path for the predictions.
-It is hard coded, please find the file definition at line 171**
+It is hard coded, please find the file definition at line 214 in cross-efficient-vit/test.py**

 # Reference